STRIDES-Codes/STAW-Health/README.md

 Further documentation and more data is available through the [NOAA GSOY webpage](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00947).

 ## Intermediate datasets
+All analysis was done using R Studio in a virtual environment.

 ### From NAWS:
-We used R Studio in a virtual environment to transform raw data was into binary dummy variables, aiming to improve interpretability and emphasize criteria of highest interest.
+Raw data was transformed into binary dummy variables, aiming to improve interpretability and emphasize criteria of highest interest.
 Variables associated with increased infectious disease risk were used to calculate a risk score at the individual level.
 The individual-level risks were averaged by region for each survey year.

 ### From CDC:

 ### From NOAA:
+All data from United States-based weather stations in GSOY was identified and combined.
+Average yearly temperature (F) and precipitation (in) values were calculated for regions.

 ## Building the Shiny app
 Here we'll write some stuff about coding the app.